-In case you or a family member gets really sick, you must also obtain a health insurance policy with a high deductible—for 2013, at least $1,250 for individuals and $2,500 for families.
+In case you or a family member gets really sick, you must also obtain a health insurance policy with a high deductible—for 2014 and 2013, at least $1,250 for individuals and $2,500 for families.
 The money in your HSA can be used to pay this large deductible and any copayments you’re required to make.

 Using an HSA can save you money in two ways: